 "Mushrooms are miniature pharmaceutical factories, and of the thousands of mushroom species in nature, our ancestors and modern scientists have identified several dozen that have a unique combination of talents that improve our health," said American mycologist (that mushroom expert) Paul Stamets.

-So you won't find the mushrooms we use in a forest or a fairy tale; for Lung-Support Plus, we tracked down mushrooms grown in a special sterile 100% certified organic facility in the USA.
+So you won't find the mushrooms we use in a forest or a fairy tale; for Functional Mushrooms, we tracked down mushrooms grown in a special sterile 100% certified organic facility in the USA.

 Where Found: all over the world, but are most commonly in Asia; China, Nepal, Japan, Korea, Vietnam, and Thailand.